paulo-silva/bank_accouting/README.md

 ## Features

-Most of BankAccounting features are protected by an authentication layer, so the first step is to know how we create an user in our application and use it to access other features.
+Most of BankAccounting features are protected by an authentication layer, so the first step is to know how we create a user in our application and use it to access other features.
 Check it below:

 <details>
   <summary><b>Creating a new User</b></summary>